Pinelands, Cape Town: History

 The layout of Pinelands is based on the then revolutionary Garden Cities methodology of town planning by the British town-planner, Sir Ebenezer Howard.
 It was originally a Victorian era farm named Uitvlugt that had thousands of pine trees planted in it, and was later deemed an economic failure by the Department of Forestry.

-In the aftermath of the outbreak of the bubonic plague in Cape Town in February 1901, the colonial health authorities invoked Public Health Act of 1897 and quickly established a location in Uitvlugt forest station (modern day Pinelands).
+In the aftermath of the outbreak of the bubonic plague in Cape Town in February 1901, the colonial health authorities invoked Public Health Act of 1897 and quickly established a location in Uitvlugt Forest Station (modern day Pinelands).
 Black Africans living in District Six were rounded up under armed guard and taken to the location of Uitvlugt.

 This area was initially established primarily to quarantine Black Africans who were forcibly relocated after the outbreak of the disease, furthering efforts of the government at the time to push Black and Coloured communities to the outskirts of the city.
 This marked the beginning of forced removals in Cape Town in the twentieth century.

 Almost 22 years later, the land was then granted to "The Garden Cities Trust" and the founding Deed of Trust was signed in 1919.
 One of the first members of the trust, Richard Stuttaford (head of the department store Stuttafords), made a £10,000 gift donation to serve as capital, and a loan of £15,000 from the government was invested in Pinelands.
 The trust brought in an overseas expert, Albert John Thompson, in 1920 to design the area.

-The first (thatched) house in Pinelands to be occupied was 3 Mead Way and was built in February 1922.
-The house and entire street, including The Mead were declared a national monument in 1983.
+The first house to be occupied in Pinelands was a thatched building situated at 3 Mead Way, built in February 1922.
+The house and the entire street, including The Mead, were declared a national monument in 1983.
 The original township area is currently a proposed heritage area.

+By the end of 1922, 24 homes had been established in Pinelands, and Pinelands had a total population of 60 people.
+Electricity was installed in late 1922 and early 1923.
+By 1924, 10 streetlights were operational in the area.

+By 1942, the population of Pinelands had reached 20,000 residents, with the area having over 3,000 houses, 750 condos, and two shopping centers (Howard Centre and Central Square).

-Pinelands converted to a municipality in 1948 and in 1996 merged into the City of Cape Town metropolitan municipality.
-The old Pinelands Town Council offices now accommodate the Pinelands Subcouncil.
+Pinelands converted to a municipality in 1948, and in 1996, merged into the City of Cape Town metropolitan municipality.
+The old Pinelands Town Council offices now accommodate the Pinelands subcouncil offices, with Pinelands being part of the City of Cape Town's Subcouncil 16.